 What type of files can be imported into REF-N-WRITE?

-At the moment REF-N-WRITE supports MS word, PDF and text files, we are in the process of adding webpages too, so lookout for the updates.
+At the moment REF-N-WRITE Windows supports MS word, PDF and text files, we are in the process of adding webpages too, so lookout for the updates.
+Please note, you can only import PDF files in the Mac and Online Office versions.

 Can I import really large files into REF-N-WRITE?